ratan-lab/BIMS6000_R_activity/B2a_Day4_Preclass_Setup.md

 install.packages('tidyverse')
 ```

-  k.
+  l.
 If you have any problems, help with the installations will be available at the lunch hour on the date the activity is scheduled.
 The best way to approach having any problem with bioinformatics is to find someone else running the same operating system as you, who has successfully completed the download.
 They will be well equipped to help you, especially if you are using PC.